danielmmetz/settle/README.md

 After a successful run, a copy of that run's `settle.yaml` is backed up to `~/.local/share/settle`.
 This enables a relatively easy process to restore a prior good config.

+### Sticky config files

+After a successful run, `settle` remembers the config file it used.
+When run without specifying a `--config` argument, `settle` will default to using the path to the last successfully applied config file.

+This allows users to update and re-apply their config without needing to worry about their working directory, and allows a user to more easily maintain multiple config files in a single directory.

 ## Future features

-* support across macos and at least a single linux distro (one of arch, fedora, or solus)
 * simplified bootstrapping (e.g. `settle init github.com/<user>/<dofiles-repo>`)
-* config "profiles" by allowing config to reference other config (i.e. `include`)
+* modular config by allowing config files to reference other config (i.e. `include`)
 * simplified rollbacks (e.g. `settle history` and `settle rollback <time>`)

-### TODOs for existing features

 ### TODOs for docs